ciretorres/2HAWC/README.md

 At the end of the day, we had a nice exploration of the first Data Sets with Sergio Hernández, whom facilitated us the reading for each of the sets' parameters.
 For example, the 39 Gamma-Ray sources that allow them to plot the sky, or the maps from the observation significance of each source, or the lightcurves from Crab Nebulae, Markarian 421, and Markarian 501 from about 17 measuring months.

 **Note:** The format of the data files is very important for the implementation of the project.
 In this case, the second catalogue is in `.xml` file, but Sergio provided us a program to convert it to `.csv` with python.
 The lightcurves are in `.dat` file, so with a kind actitude from my friend Emmanuel, we could solved the problem to reconstruct the data in a readable format for the environments that we wanted to use.
-There was a interested fact in the variables of this set, that Sergio helped us with the dates in which the transition from the fluctuation started and stopped recording. by converting the Modified Julian's Calendar to Gregorian's Calendar with some tricks from the Astropy.time module.
+There was a interested fact in the variables of this set, that Sergio helped us with the dates in which the transition from the fluctuation started and stopped recording. by converting the Modified Julian's Calendar to Gregorian's Calendar with some tricks from the `Astropy.time` module.

 **Now, we were ready to ping some ideas with the community!**

 ||||
 |:---:|:---:|:---:|
 | <img src="./captures/IMG_4414.jpg" width="285"> | <img src="./captures/IMG_4416.jpg" width="285"> | <img src="./captures/IMG_4420.jpg" width="285"> |

-Finally, the mentors assigned to the mission, presented their portfolios with conceptual tools from the paradigms of programming languages, like, SuperCollider, Pure Data, VVVV, OpenFrameworks, and Processing.
-Which it is intended to specify this aspects forward.
+Finally, the mentors assigned to the mission, presented their portfolios with conceptual tools from the paradigms of programming languages, like; SuperCollider, Pure Data, VVVV, OpenFrameworks, and Processing.
+Which it is intended to specify this aspect forward.

 ---